notestudios/TheTraveler/README.md

     5. Open your system's **Downloads** folder and extract the downloaded ZIP file ([7zip](https://www.7-zip.org/download.html), [RAR](https://www.win-rar.com/))

 ### Compiling
-This repository uses [Gradle](https://gradle.org/) for building and running, you can [Install Gradle Tool](https://gradle.org/install/) or use the project one.
+This repository uses [Maven](https://maven.apache.org/) for building and running, you can [Install the Maven Tool](#Installing-dependencies) to compile it.

-  - Windows: Open a new Windows Terminal, Powershell or CMD window on the project path and use the following comand:
+  - Open a new terminal in the project directory and run:
     ```
-    .\gradlew.bat build
+    mvn package
     ```
-  - Linux/macOS: Open a new terminal in the project folder and run:
-    ```
-    ./gradlew build
-    ```

 ### Running
-  To run the project build you made previously, in the same terminal window, run the following command:
+To run the package build you made previously:
-  - Windows: In the project folder, use the following comand:
+  - In the same terminal, run the following command:
     ```
-    .\gradlew.bat run
+    java -jar target/TheTraveler-4.1.0.jar
     ```
-  - Linux/macOS: In the project folder, run:
-    ```
-    ./gradlew run
-    ```
   After that, the game will start, if it does not start, [open a new issue here](https://github.com/retrozinndev/TheTraveler/issues/new), copy and paste the output of the used command in the issue content and I will help you!
 Have fun!

 ## Required Libraries
-  See under the [Libs folder](https://github.com/retrozinndev/TheTraveler/tree/master/libs#third-party-libraries) for more information.
+  In this branch, libraries will be available inside the `pom.xml` file.
+Maven will automatically download and compile them, so don't worry!

 ## Contributing
   #### License